containeroo/certinfo/README.md

 # certinfo

-Get information about a certificate from one or more hostnames.
+Get informations about the certificate from one or more hosts.

 If the Flag `--threshold`|`-t` `N` is set and the certifcate expires in the next `N`-days, certinfo will return the exitcode 1.